miekg/dns/README.md

 > Less is more.

-Complete and usable DNS library.
+Complete and usable DNS library .
 All Resource Records are supported, including the DNSSEC types.
 It follows a lean and mean philosophy.
 If there is stuff you should know as a DNS programmer there isn't a convenience function for it.
 Server side and client side programming is supported, i.e. you can build servers and resolvers with it.